Discover what VPS servers and RDP accounts are and what they do

 If just having an RDP account is your goal, then you are out of luck with getting administrative privileges.
 The only way to make that happen is to get an RDP server instead.
 Nevertheless, you could still request for the provider to install specific software for your RDP account.

 Unlike similar services such as TeamViewer, RDP does not support for multiple monitors on the terminal server.
 There is no feature to toggle between multiple screens.

 When compared to a VPS, the possibilities of what could be accomplished with the service are quite narrow.
 The lack of admin access simply adds to the functionality restrictions.

 In brief, RDP provides remote display and input capabilities over network connections for Windows-based applications running on a server, while VPS is a virtual machine that you can use to host your data and since VPS runs its own OS, you can get a Windows or Linux VPS server.

+But which one should you get?
 That totally depends on your needs.
-If you want to host websites or want complete control of the Server, you should probably go for a VPS.
-If you want a shared server with high configuration and without administrator access you should go for RDP Account.
+If you want to host websites or want complete control of the server, you should probably go for a VPS.
+If you want a shared server with high configuration and without regard for administrator access you should go for RDP Account.